- Venice, c. 1775

 In a painting imbued with striking atmospheric effects, the painter creates a fantastic, theatrically dynamic space, replete with contrasts, giving the impression that everything is alive and immediate.
 The characters in the foreground, who are skilfully distributed around the festive ‘setting’, add movement and a sense of feverish agitation to the whole.

-Rodolfo Palluchini – Colecção Calouste Gulbenkian.
+Rodolfo Palluchini, Colecção Calouste Gulbenkian.
 Francesco Guardi.
-Lisbon: Calouste Gulbenkian Foundation, 1965, no. 3, pl.
+Lisbon: Calouste Gulbenkian Museum, 1965, no. 3.

-Michelangelo Muraro – Os Guardi da Colecção C. Gulbenkian / The Guardi Paintings of the C. Gulbenkian Collection.
-Lisbon: Calouste Gulbenkian Foundation, 1993, no. 7, pl., p.
-28-31.
+Michelangelo Muraro, Os Guardi da Colecção C. Gulbenkian / The Guardi Paintings of the C. Gulbenkian Collection.
+Lisbon: Calouste Gulbenkian Museum, 1993, p.
+28–31, no. 71.